oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     **Singles** are purchasing **Adventure** and **Comedy** more than average and are not very interested in **Drama**.

-    WOW!
-That is quite an insight.
+    That is an interesting insight.

     ![screenshot of insights on singles and genre](images/image80_inst_maritalstatus_genre.png)